 The workup for iron toxicity includes the following studies:

 For serum iron measurement, samples should be drawn at least 4 hours postingestion, to allow levels to reach steady state; however, levels drawn more than 6 hours after ingestion may underestimate toxicity because of ferritin binding and redistribution of iron.
+With extended-release products, consider a level at 8 hours.
 The significance of results is as follows:

 Glucose levels exceeding 150 mg/dL are common with severe iron toxicity.
-Following glucose levels is important because hepatic dysfunction may cause hypoglycemia.
+Monitoring glucose levels is important because hepatic dysfunction may cause hypoglycemia.

 On the CBC, a white blood cell (WBC) count of more than 15,000/mm3 is associated with severe iron poisoning.
 A CBC is also helpful because anemia from blood loss may develop.